 The Shimano Pro Vibe handlebar affords a big improvement in sprinting and stand-up aggressive climbing where one is pulling hard on the brake hoods or handlebar drops: I was quite impressed on the first ride after switching from the 2011 Bontrager Race XXX Lite handlebar.

 Handling is also somewhat improved over the Bontrager Race XXX Lite bar I had been using.
-The Shimano Pro Vibe handlebar upgrade was definitely worth the money, since it narrows the gap between the Trek Madone 6.9 SSL and the Look 695 SR, and a $300 handlebar is a lot more palatable than swapping parts to the Look 695 SR frame for $8500.
+The Shimano Pro Vibe handlebar upgrade was definitely worth the money, since it narrows the gap between the Trek Madone 6.9 SSL and the Look 695 SR, and a $300 handlebar @AMAZON is a lot more palatable than swapping parts to the Look 695 SR frame for $8500.
 Still, it didn’t really address the handling issue, just helped some.

 The Shimano Pro Vibe handlebar definitely needs some extra padding, because the added stiffness also translates into more road vibration into the bar.
 After adding a 2nd layer of handlebar tape (alas, about 2 ounces more in bike weight), the handlebar comfort is much improved.

 To be clear other riders with this bar might feel no need for a double layer of handlebar tape, but my hands are critical to my comfort (and my living) so I don’t mess around there with marginal solutions.